Guides

 1. Access Custom SQL

-• In the create metric page, select "Custom Query" option.
+On the Create Metric page, select the "Custom Query" option.

 1. Query Execution